cferdinandi/reef-js/content/_index.md

 **Reef does just one thing: render UI.**

 Couldn't you just use some template strings and `innerHTML`?
 Sure.
-But Reef only updates things that have changed instead clobbering the DOM and removing focus from your form fields.
+But Reef only updates things that have changed instead of clobbering the DOM and removing focus from your form fields.
 It also automatically renders a new UI when your data updates, and helps protect you from XSS attacks.

 If you're craving a simpler, back-to-basics web development experience, Reef is for you.